Apple earnings rise as economic gloom hits tech | Technology

 Apple's iPhone sales for the company's fiscal fourth quarter rose to $42.6 billion, when Wall Street expected sales of $43.21 billion, according to Refinitiv IBES.
 Maestri said iPhone sales set a record for the September quarter, improving 10% over the prior year's quarter and exceeding the company's forecast.

 Apple Inc on Thursday reported revenue and profit that topped Wall Street targets, one of the few bright spots in a tech sector battered by spending cutbacks due to inflation.
 The forecast for the holiday quarter was more grim.
-While not providing specific numbers, Apple said revenue would decelerate in the December quarter but did not go as far as Amazon.com, whose dire holiday outlook sent its shares down 14%.
+While not providing specific numbers, Apple said revenue growth would fall below 8% in the December quarter but did not go as far as Amazon.com, whose dire holiday outlook sent its shares down 14%.

-Apple shares fell 2% in after-hours trade.
-Apple was saved by its oldest technology, its laptop computers, while its star, the iPhone, stumbled.
+Apple shares initially dipped in after-hours trading but recovered in positive territory.
+The Cupertino, California-based tech giant was saved by its oldest technology, its laptop computers, while its star, the iPhone, stumbled.

 Although iPhone sales were not as strong as some analysts had targeted, they were still a record for the September quarter.
 Mac sales of $11.5 billion were far head of analyst estimates of $9.36 billion.
 Apple's results showed some resilience in the face of a weak economy and strong U.S. dollar that has led to disastrous reports from many tech companies.
 Like Facebook parent Meta and Snap, Apple is seeing softness in advertising spending.